open-telemetry/opentelemetry.io/content/en/docs/languages/java/api-components.md

 The API is a set of classes and interfaces for recording telemetry across key observability signals.
-The [SDK](../sdk/) is the built-in reference implementation of the API, [configured](../configuration/) to process and export telemetry .
+The [SDK](../sdk/) is the built-in reference implementation of the API, [configured](../configuration/) to process and export telemetry.
 This page is a conceptual overview of the API, including descriptions, links to relevant Javadocs, artifact coordinates, sample API usage.

-The API consists of the following top level components:
+The API consists of the following top-level components:

 - [Context](#context-api): A standalone API for propagating context throughout an application and across application boundaries, including trace context and